omok12/Might-Rolls/README.md

 # Conclusion

-From the p-values obtained from the Mann-Whitney tests, I believe that the value of the modifiers does, in fact, increase as level increases.
+From the p-values obtained from the Mann-Whitney tests, I reject the null hypothesis, the value of the modifiers do increase as level increases.
 However, I am concerned about the accuracy of the tests for two reason.
 The first reason is I assumed modifier and level were independent, and the second reason is that sample size of modifiers at each level was varied.